intel-retail/automated-vending/docs_src/phases/phase1.md

 curl -X PUT -H "Content-Type: application/json" -d '{"setDoorClosed":"1"}' http://localhost:48082/api/v1/device/name/ds-controller-board/command/setDoorClosed
 ```

-Wait about 20-30 seconds for the inventory to be discovered by the inference (which is being mocked), and also for background processing of events to occur. **The time-sensitive sequence has been completed.**
+Wait about 20-30 seconds for the inventory to be discovered by the CV inference service, and also for background processing of events to occur. **The time-sensitive sequence has been completed.**

 The following diagram represents the flow for opening and closing the door: